kshitijdshah99/StockRush_InfoSHAHs/InfoSHAHs.md

 <a href="fastapi">
 ## 📈Progress
 - [x] Home Page has various features with rulebook as it's strinking one, here he would get clear idea of rules of our game.
+- [x] Learn feature enables the player to understand in depth working of stock market and a touch of it's technical terms too.
 - [x] Multi-Round Gameplay: The game consists of 5 rounds where players engage in stock trading activities.
 - [x] ML-Generated News: Each round is accompanied by ML-generated news which impacts stock prices based on its intensity.
 - [x] Web Socket Waiting Room: Implemented a waiting room using web sockets where up to 5 players can join before the game begins.